mmn80/muesli/Notes.md

 `mainIdx` is the primary index, holding records' locations in the data file.
 `gaps` is used for fast allocation.
-`intIdx` and `refIdx` are inverted indexes.
+`sortIdx` and `refIdx` are inverted indexes.

 `unqIdx` is used for unique fields.
 The `IntVal` is computed with the `Hashable` instance of the value type.
 The index is used for ensuring uniqueness, and also for lookup queries.

-`intIdx` indexes columns that hold Int-convertible values, like Date/Time.
+`sortIdx` indexes columns that hold Int-convertible values, like Date/Time.
 It is used for range queries.

 `refIdx` indexes document reference columns.
-`[DID]` is sorted on the `PropID` in the pair.
+`[DID]` is sorted on the `PropertyKey` in the pair.
-There can be multiple copies for the same main `PropID`, but sorted on different columns.
+There can be multiple copies for the same main `PropertyKey`, but sorted on different columns.
 Used for filter+range queries (filter of first prop, then range on second).

 `logPend` and `logComp` contain pending and completed transactions.